 Vaccination is recommended for persons aged 50-64 years because this group has an increased prevalence of persons with high-risk conditions.
-In 2000, approximately 42 million persons in the United States were aged 50-64 years, of whom 12 million (29%) had $\geq 1$ high-risk medical conditions (115).
-Influenza vaccine has been recommended for this entire age group to increase the low vaccination rates among persons in this age group with high-risk conditions.
-Age-based strategies are more successful in increasing vaccine coverage than patientselection strategies based on medical conditions.
+In 2000, approximately 42 million persons in the United States were aged 50-64 years, of whom 12 million (29%) had one or more high-risk medical conditions (125).
+Influenza vaccine has been recommended for this entire age group to increase the low vaccination rates among persons in this age group with high-risk conditions (see preceding section).
+Age-based strategies are more successful in increasing vaccine coverage than patient-selection strategies based on medical conditions.
 Persons aged 50-64 years without high-risk conditions also receive benefit from vaccination in the form of decreased rates of influenza illness, decreased work absenteeism, and decreased need for medical visits and medication, including antibiotics (9-12).
-Further, 50 years is an age when other preventive services begin and when routine assessment of vaccination and other preventive services has been recommended (116,117).
+Further, 50 years is an age when other preventive services begin and when routine assessment of vaccination and other preventive services has been recommended (126,127).